BernieO/calcardbackup/README.md

 -f | --fetch-from-database
        Create calendar/addressbook backups by fetching the data directly from the database instead of downloading the according files from the ownCloud/Nextcloud webinterface.
+       When run as webserver user ownClouds/Nextclouds maintenance mode will be switched on during backup to prevent data corruption.
        It is recommended to always use this option as it will become the default in calcardbackup 0.8.0 -h | --help
        Print version number and a short help text